 If you choose to contact Cash App on social media, ensure you’re messaging one of the following official, verified Cash App social media accounts:

 - X, formerly Twitter: @CashApp, @CashSupport or @CashAppStudios

 - Twitch: twitch.tv/CashApp

 - Facebook: SquareCash

 You can safely use Cash App without worrying about falling victim to a scam if you take the necessary steps to secure your Cash App account and only transact with people you know and trust.
 Also, stay up-to-date on new ways scammers are trying to dupe people through payment apps so you know how to spot and avoid their tactics.

 FAQHere are the answers to common questions about Cash App scams.

 - Does Cash App ever give away free money?

-- Yes, Cash App gives away free money through periodic sweepstakes via its official Twitter account, @CashApp, and winnings are sent from a verified Cash App account that displays a blue checkmark.
-Cash App giveaways will never require you to provide your PIN or sign-in code.
+- Yes, Cash App gives away free money through periodic sweepstakes via its official X (formerly Twitter) account, @CashApp.
+Winnings are sent from a verified Cash App account displaying a blue checkmark.
+Cash App giveaways never require you to provide your PIN or sign-in code.